 Inform Your Vet

 Let the pet’s vet know of the move and ask for any referrals in the new area that the vet may know and suggest.
 If the pet is not in the best of health, consult about the suitable treatment to help the animal have an easy time during the move; also, to help it settle and adapt to the new place.
-Additionally, get a copy of the animal’s medical history.
+Additionally, get a copy of the animal’s medical history before moving with pets.

 Consider A Sedative If Flying

 If the move will include flying, get some sedative from the vet that you give your pet if it will not be traveling in the cargo section.
 It is a good option if your pet gets aggressive when it is caged.

 Also, you should have a health certificate from the pet’s vet if you are traveling by air; some flight services place such requirements on moving animals.
 Make sure that the document is dated at least 30 days before the dates of travel.

 Watch Closely For Stress